-In the mid-eighties, when hair bands ruled the world, a young man named Malcolm leaves Canada and heads south to the U.S. to give journalism his best shot.
-Thanks to an uncommonly clear writing style and keen eye for a story, Malcolm quickly climbs the career ladder, landing a job at The Washington Post.
+In the mid-eighties, when hair bands ruled the world, a young Canadian named Malcolm heads south to the U.S. to give journalism his best shot.
+Thanks to an uncommonly clear writing style and keen eye for a good story, Malcolm quickly climbs the career ladder, landing a gig at The Washington Post.
 After less than a decade at The Post, he reaches the pinnacle of literary journalism, The New Yorker.
-There, he becomes a rock star, writing articles full of big ideas about the hidden patterns of ordinary life, which then become centre stage for not one, not two, but three #1 best-selling books.
+There, he becomes a writing rock star, composing articles full of big ideas about the hidden patterns of ordinary life, which then become centre stage for not one, not two, but three #1 best-selling books.

-Is it chance or circumstance that helped place Malcolm in the spotlight?
+Is it random chance or designed circumstance that helped place Malcolm in the spotlight?

 The author of "The Tipping Point" and Blink" has taken the study of successful people to a new level with his latest book, "Outliers".
-In it, Malcolm Gladwell opines how people like Bill Gates get to rule Microsoft, the "Ethnic History of Plane Crashes", and why NHL players are overwhelmingly born in the first part of the year.
+In it, Malcolm Gladwell opines how people like Bill Gates get to rule Microsoft, explains the "Ethnic History of Plane Crashes", and why NHL players tend to be born in the first quarter of every year.
 In other words, what other factors besides passion, hard work and persistence explain why a chosen few in any profession or discipline achieve uncommon levels of success while many others fail to achieve their potential or worse, crash and burn.